 GeneCards Summary for RAD17 Gene

 RAD17 (RAD17 Checkpoint Clamp Loader Component) is a Protein Coding gene.
 Diseases associated with RAD17 include seminoma and ataxia-telangiectasia.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 GO annotations related to this gene include four-way junction helicase activity and DNA clamp loader activity.

 UniProtKB/Swiss-Prot for RAD17 Gene

 Essential for sustained cell growth, maintenance of chromosomal stability, and ATR-dependent checkpoint activation upon DNA damage.
 Has a weak ATPase activity required for binding to chromatin.
 Participates in the recruitment of the RAD1-RAD9-HUS1 complex and RHNO1 onto chromatin, and in CHEK1 activation.
 May also serve as a sensor of DNA replication progression, and may be involved in homologous recombination.